Adam of Perseigne

+Biography

 Adam was born around 1145 into a serf, or peasant, family.
 He is thought to have been first a canon regular, later a Benedictine of Marmoutier Abbey, Tours, and then a Cistercian.
 In 1188, he became abbot of Perseigne Abbey, to which his reputation for holiness and wisdom drew the great personages of his time to seek his advice.
 He was for a time the confessor to King Richard Lionheart of England.
 He had at Rome a conference with the celebrated mystic, Joachim, Abbot of Flora, (in Calabria, Italy), on the subject of the latter's revelations, and aided Foulques de Neuilly in preaching during the Fourth Crusade.
 He died in 1221.

+Works

 His sermons were published at Rome in 1662, under the title Adami Abbatis Perseniæ Ordinis Cisterciensis Mariale.
 About half his known letters remained in circulation after the invention of the printing press in various collected formats.
 These collections were subsequently incorporated into the Patrologia Latina in volume CCXI.

 Many of his letters were addressed to members of the House of Champagne (e.g. the countesses of Chartres and of Châlons) and to the bishops and leading ecclesiastics of the dioceses of Le Mans, Chartres and of Normandy (especially Rouen).
 A virgin, Agnes, is addressed several times in the final volume.
 Adam's letters have strong moral as well as spiritual content (examples among many, those to the Rouen ecclesiastics).

+During his abbatiate (1188-1221), Adam emerged as one of the leaders of Cîteaux and his reputation spread far beyond the confines of his order.
+The Abbot of Perseigne was a spiritual master of great authority, as evidenced by his abundant correspondence and illustrious addressees.
+It was this high reputation that led to him being called upon by Rome and Cîteaux to carry out delicate missions.
+In light of Adam de Perseigne's personality, his networks of influence and, in particular, his links with Richard the Lionheart and Innocent III, this article aims to explain why Rome and Cîteaux called on his good offices.

+Missions

+Thirteen missions were carried out by Adam, including eight entrusted by Innocent III, three for the General Chapter, one jointly requested by Rome and Cîteaux, and one without an identified sponsor.
+It is likely that Adam carried out other missions, many of which have not been documented.
+The diversity and importance of the missions delegated to the Abbot of Perseigne immediately testify to the extent of his influence and skills.

+Reform missions

+On four occasions, Innocent III commissioned Adam, often in collaboration with other religious, to reform communities and dioceses, or at least to resolve complex disputes in order to put an end to unrest.
+For example, in 1207, Innocent III sent Adam, the abbot of Savigny and the bishop of Coutances to Mont-Saint-Michel to remedy Abbot Jourdain's governance problems.
+A second mission to the Mont in 1210 and Jourdain's death in 1212 brought peace to the abbey.